papercups-io/chat-widget/README.md

         if you would like it to render on every page */}
       <ChatWidget
-        accountId='xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx'
+        // Pass in your Papercups account token here after signing up accountId='xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx'
         title='Welcome to Papercups!'
         subtitle='Ask us anything in the chat window below 😊'